superfaceai/station/CONVENTIONS.md

 #### Handling unknown responses

-Unhandled http responses in Comlink maps provides little information about the error to OneSDK client.
+Unhandled HTTP responses in Comlink maps provide little information about the error to the OneSDK client.
 Example of such error output:

 ```
 Err {